-In my last post I discussed the reasons and challenges associated with “waivers” for DRC.
-As discused, this is becoming a bigger and bigger challenge as designs become more intricate and design rules become more complex.
+In my last post, and in Michael White’s reccent post, the reasons and challenges associated with “waivers” for DRC were discussed.
+As detailed, this is becoming a bigger and bigger challenge as designs become more intricate and design rules become more complex.
 To the poor design team that has the challenge of integrating IP from multiple sources into a single working design, this can become a nightmare to manage.
 Not only is the DRC debug time significantly drawn out, but there is also the very painful process of trying to communicate across all parties to try to understand which result are real and which can safely be waived.
 What can you do?
 This is where the gratuitous plug comes in.

 Fear not, dear reader, calibre has a solution for you!
 The calibre Automatic Waiver Flow enables accurate removal errors in a design matching previously waived results from within the integrated IP blocks.